wp-plugins/zenfoliopress/readme.txt

 == Description ==

+The ZenfolioPress plugin for WordPress allows users to easily incorporate their Zenfolio hosted photos, galleries and collection into their WordPress site.

 __Warning...__ This early release of the plugin is being posted for testing and input from potential users.
 It is quite likely that something may not work right in different hosting environment or using different browsers.
 I will fix bug and add enhancements as quick as possible.